 Do a safety-check before your children play:

-Choose playgrounds with soft surfaces that are 15 cm (6 inches) deep – sand, pea gravel, mulch, or rubber chips are all great options
+- Choose playgrounds with soft surfaces that are 15 cm (6 inches) deep – sand, pea gravel, mulch, or rubber chips are all great options.
+A deep, soft surface will cushion falls and prevent many injuries.

 Use equipment designed for your child’s age.
 Playgrounds are designed for two age groups: for children less than 5 years old, and for those 5-12 years old.